 The selection committees will give special consideration to students with a disability, medical or behavioural condition to determine if they have been disadvantaged in their ability to demonstrate academic merit.
 Students may also apply for special provisions for the Selective High Schools Placement Test.

-Note: Staff at test centres may not be trained in first aid or the administration of lifesaving medication such as Epipens and Anapens.
-Therefore parents must disclose information about medical conditions and medication prior to the Selective High School Placement Test.
-Parents may be required to wait at the test centre during the test to administer life saving medication if necessary.
+Parents must disclose information about medical conditions and medication prior to the Selective High School Placement Test.
+Parents may be required to wait at the test centre during the test if authorised as a special test provision.

 Illness or misadventure

 The selection committees consider circumstances where illness or misadventure has affected a child's performance on the test or in the school assessments or has caused the child to miss the test.
 Parents can submit a request for consideration of illness/misadventure with supporting evidence before the test or within two weeks after the test.

 Applicants can choose up to three selective high schools.
 Choose the selective high schools and the order of schools carefully.
 School choices can be changed up to 26 April 2019.
 Changes of school choice cannot normally be made after outcomes are released.

 NSW selective high schools are government schools and do not charge fees except for materials contributions for certain school subjects and boarding fees for boarder school placements.
 Financial assistance may be available for rural or remote students applying for boarder placement.

 The NSW Department of Education has a responsibility to assess and manage any risk of harm to its staff or students.
 This includes assessing and managing risks posed to students or staff at a school by any student.
 Where relevant, such situations will be dealt with in accordance with the Department of Education enrolment policies and procedures.

 To finalise enrolment at a selective high school you must: